-This will ensure you have time to pick up odds and ends, suncream and medications, etc. Then make sure you and your partner have the bulk of your packing sorted and organised and ready to go three days before d-day.
+This will ensure you have time to pick up odds and ends, suncream and medications, etc. Then make sure you and your partner have the bulk of your packing sorted and organized and ready to go three days before d-day.

 You can use the two remaining days to help your little carpet crawlers pack their own bags.
 Once that’s done you’ll still have time left over to calmly collect any items you may have forgotten.

-Giving yourself this little cushion of time means no last minute stress-inducing dashes around town.
+Giving yourself this little cushion of time means no last-minute stress-inducing dashes around town.

 Make sleep your number one priority

 Sleep, remember that?
 It was that lovely rejuvenating thing you used to get before the kids came along.
-Well, free from tyranny of work your vacation time is your chance to rediscover it.
+Well, free from the tyranny of work your vacation time is your chance to rediscover it.

 Making sure you, your partner, and especially your children get enough rest is central to the success of your entire trip.
-Actually to be honest, getting enough rest is central to the success of your entire life.
+Actually, to be honest, getting enough rest is central to the success of your entire life.
 The Sleep Advisor says so!

 Nothing will shatter your hopes of a relaxing vacation time more completely than trying to herd a family full of sleep-deprived zombies from site to site.
 The kids will be cranky and uncontrollable, you and your partner will be irritable and snap at each other.
 Everybody will feel under the weather and nobody the only holiday memory you will have is of how horrible it all was!

 Unfamiliar accommodation doesn’t always lend itself to a good night’s sleep but there are things you can do to help ensure you all get as much rest as possible.
-One is get enough exercise during the day, (lifting cocktails to your lips doesn’t count).
+One gets enough exercise during the day, (lifting cocktails to your lips doesn’t count).
 Another is trying to maintain bedtime routines that mirror the ones you and the kids keep at home.